RyuShizen/CryptoAppIndex/README.md

 - **Fetch Ranking**: Get the current ranking of most popular crypto apps (Coinbase, Binance, Crypto.com) on the App Store with simple commands direclty on Discord.

-- **Automatic Updates**: The bot fetches the most recent data with each command, ensuring the information is always up to date.
+- **Automatic Updates**: The App fetches the most recent data with each command, ensuring the information is always up to date.

 - **Daily Monitoring**: Compare the current ranking with that of the day before and indicates the evolution.

 - **Market Sentiment**: Analyze the leaderboard to provide market sentiment using a weighted average of crypto apps' rankings.
 (Extreme Greed, Greed, Optimism, Doubt, etc.).

-- **Rank Records**: The bot tracks the highest and lowest ranks achieved by crypto apps and historical charts, providing a long-term perspective on their performance in the App Store.
+- **Rank Records**: The App tracks the highest and lowest ranks achieved by crypto apps and historical charts, providing a long-term perspective on their performance in the App Store.

 - **Alerts Commands**: You can set alert thresholds for your applications.
 Receive direct messages when the app's rank meets your specified conditions.